 Daytime Somnolence

 Ashwagandha can make you drowsy if you abuse it.
-Even though one of its benefits is to improve sleep quality at night, it can cause loss of memory if it is appropriate for your system.
+Even though one of its benefits is improving sleep quality at night, it can cause memory loss if it is appropriate for your system.
 Somnolence is the extreme state of drowsiness, which is abnormal.
 Avoid taking Ashwagandha early in the morning or during the daytime because it can lead to somnolence.
 Also, know that taking or abusing Ashwagandha may prevent you from being active and vibrant during the day.
 In addition, it can affect your organs, sleeping patterns, mood, and social lifestyle.

 Likewise, do not use it with other sedative drugs or supplements to not experience severe health conditions.
 Finally, talk to your doctor if you are experiencing sleeping disorders.
 We don’t advise self-medication.